mchenggit/kabanero-event/architecture/README.md

 - Standardized development environments.
 For example:
   - Which stacks are available for Appsody
   - Which stacks are available for Eclipse Che or Openshift Codeready Workspaces.
+- How to push an application/service through different build/test stages,  from source control repository to production.
+The architect defines:
   - What actions to take when source code is checked into source control.
-For example,
   - which Pipelines to execute
-  - When to promote to the next stage of the pipeline
+  - how to promote to the next stage of the pipeline

 Kabanero allows a developer to concentrate as much on coding/testing inner loop as possible.
 A developer
 - can stand up a standard development environment very quickly.
 For example, a developer may create a new stack from Appsody or Eclipse Che within minutes.